 What we programme – and how

-Under the artistic leadership of Brian Logan, we have prioritised innovative theatre and performance that addresses the issues that matter to people now, ensuring the theatre on our stages reaches a wide audience and contributes to an industry with the power to make change.
+Under the artistic leadership of Brian Logan, we prioritise innovative theatre and performance that addresses the issues that matter to people now, ensuring the theatre on our stages reaches a wide audience and contributes to an industry with the power to make change.

 CPT works to a festival-driven programming model, whereby we stage 3-4 festivals annually, often themed around issues of social, political or cultural currency.
 We programme these festivals in part through open call for submissions – advertised on this website and distributed widely.

 Around these festivals, we stage an (almost) year-round curated programme of the best new theatre we can find from the country’s most distinctive independent artists – particularly those who’re early in their career.
 The length of a run at CPT can vary from 1 – 3 nights to one-week runs to, on occasion, three-week runs.
 If you’re interested in being part of our curated programme, you should:

 - Email us with information about your project

 - Include documentation, video footage, reviews & testimonies where possible